LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Experiment

 \subsubsection{Settings}

-\paragraph{Tasks.} We base our task selection on the categorization provided by LawBench \cite{fei2023lawbench}, which organizes legal AI tasks across various legal domains.
-Specifically, we focus on tasks situated in the civil law domain that require a high degree of legal knowledge and structured information, including the tasks of Document Proofreading, Statute Prediction and Consultation.
-For each task, we extract legal relation types and arguments mentioned in their inputs, and provide them explicitly to the models during inference. \paragraph{Models.} We select four representative models as GPT-4o, DeepSeek-V3, MiniCPM4-8B, and InternLM3-8B-Instruct. \paragraph{Hyper-parameter.} Considering both efficiency and effectiveness, we use legal relation distilled from DeepSeek-V3.
-Specifically, we extract relation types and arguments of the input and insert them directly into the task instructions during inference.
-All other evaluation parameters remain consistent with the previous section. \paragraph{Metrics.} We follow the official evaluation guidelines of LawBench, where each task is scored on a scale from 0 to 100 based on correctness and completeness of the model's output.
+\paragraph{Tasks.} We select three tasks\textemdash Case Analysis, Consultation and Criminal Damages Calculation\textemdash from the LawBench dataset~\cite{fei2023lawbench}, based on their inherent dependency on legal relation identification.
+This dependency primarily manifests as a prerequisite step; for example, identifying the existence and type of legal relations prior to structured case analysis or legal consultation, or determining ownership or contractual relations as a basis for computing criminal damages. \paragraph{Models.} We experiment with existing models, including GPT-4o, DeepSeek-V3, MiniCPM4-8B, and Qwen3-8B. \paragraph{Hyperparameters.} Considering both efficiency and effectiveness, we use the legal relations distilled by DeepSeek-V3.
+Specifically, we extract relation types and arguments from the input and insert them directly into the task instructions during inference.
+All other evaluation parameters remain consistent with the previous section. \paragraph{Metrics.} We follow the official evaluation guidelines of LawBench, where each task is scored on a scale from 0 to 100 based on the correctness and completeness of the model's output.
 We compare results under two settings: (1) vanilla zero-shot, where the model receives only the task instruction and input; and (2) relation-aware zero-shot, where the input is enhanced with distilled legal relation types and arguments.